2019 Ukrainian presidential election

-The 2019 Ukrainian presidential election was held on 31 March and 21 April in a two-round system.
+Presidential elections were held in Ukraine on 31 March 2019.
+As none of the 39 candidates on the ballot received an absolute majority of the initial vote, a runoff was held on 21 April between the top two vote-getters: Volodymyr Zelenskyy, a television personality, and Petro Poroshenko, the incumbent president.
+The Central Election Commission (CEC) announced that Zelenskyy won the second round with 73.22% of the total vote (or 74.96% of the valid vote).
+The elections were recognized as free and fair by the Organization for Security and Co-operation in Europe.

-As none of the 39 candidates on the ballot received an absolute majority of the initial vote, a runoff was held between the top two vote-getters, Volodymyr Zelenskyy, a television personality, and the incumbent president, Petro Poroshenko.
-According to the Central Election Commission (CEC), Zelenskyy won the second round with 73.22% of the votes.
-The election was recognized as free and fair.
+Poroshenko became the third incumbent Ukrainian president to directly lose reelection, after Viktor Yushchenko in 2010 and Leonid Kravchuk in 1994 (only Leonid Kuchma has ever won reelection, in 1999).
+Zelenskyy was sworn in as the sixth President of Ukraine in May 2019.

 Background

 According to Ukrainian law, the election of the President of Ukraine must take place on the last Sunday of March of the fifth year of the term of the incumbent president which in this cycle fell on 31 March 2019.
 The Ukrainian parliament had to approve the date of the presidential election no later than 100 days before the election day which it did on 26 November 2018.